 Miscellaneous tips and suggestions

-- Plan longer stays in one place - We rented an apartment for a month in Buenos Aires around the holidays, and it was a major highlight of our trip.
+- Plan longer stays in one place – We rented an apartment for a month in Buenos Aires around the holidays, and it was a major highlight of our trip.
 A RTW trip is not one long vacation, so having the chance to unpack our bags, settle down, have a kitchen to ourselves, and really get a chance to explore a new city in depth was fantastic.
-When we do another RTW trip, our strategy will probably be to book apartment stays in several cities and explore from there.
+When we do another long-term trip, our strategy will probably be to book apartment stays in several cities and explore from there – almost every long-term traveler I’ve talked to discussed the benefits of moving slowly.
 It’s also a big money saver, as you can get apartments for pretty cheap, and you will most likely cook more instead of going out all the time.

 - Don’t save the hardest region for last – Long term travel is very tiring at times.
 By the time we arrived in India 10.5 months into our trip, we were exhausted.
 Not a good feeling to have while traveling in one of the most difficult places in the world.
 Our initial strategy was that we would be seasoned by then and ready for whatever India could throw at us.
 We were wrong.
 Instead exhaustion, impatience, and frustration were key feelings during our 6 weeks there.
 If I could do it over again, I’d place a tough-to-travel country like India somewhere in the middle.